christopher-paul-shaw/Input/README.md

     echo $input->get('id');
     echo $input->post('id');

-# Features
+# Default Parameters
-- Default Paramaters can be passed as the second opion
+Default Paramaters can be passed as the second option

     $input->get('test','default value here');

+# Sanitization
-- Strips Tags by default, can be disabled by passing false as third option.
+Strips Tags by default, can be disabled by passing false as third option.

     $input->get('test','false',false);